 - Reduced engagement or performance at school

-Our Team members, Mariana, Emili and Mathew work with children from the ages of 5 years and older, for assessment and counselling.
-They takes into account factors such as any warning signs above, in combination with further contextual factors, such as the child’s developmental stage, and life history.
+Our Team members, Mariana and Emili work with children from the ages of 5 years and older, for assessment and counselling.
+Scroll down to see their profile’s below.
+They take into account factors such as any warning signs above, in combination with further contextual factors, such as the child’s developmental stage, and life history.
 They work with both the child and parents to gain an understanding of how symptoms may have developed or been maintained within the child’s socio-cultural environment.
 This shared understanding then guides the development of a treatment plan that addresses goals specific to the child.

 Child mental health difficulties are not uncommon, and are estimated to affect approximately one in seven children in Australia.
 However, these difficulties can go unnoticed, as children often struggle to express their concerns to others.
 Difficulties may also go unrecognised because they can be challenging to differentiate from normal developmental processes.

 Call us on 1300 739 531 to make an appointment

 - Phones answered Monday to Friday, 8.30am to 8pm, Saturdays 9-5pm